uncommonman/phoneguestbook/README.md

 (I also brought screen, mouse, keyboard, spare parts etc in my car, because I'm an engineer, and believe that Murphy was an optimist...)

 The problems I had may be due to the OS waiting for network connection, and it may be solved by setting ”S6 Network at Boot” in raspi-config to not wait for network, but I would definitely verify before relying on it.

+## Files
+[flows.json]  An export of the flows in my node red.
+Mostly samples and debug stuff.
+Only one flow (that starts with Pin 7) is used, as far as I can remember.